dalpengholic/Simple_Login_Data_Pipeline/README.md

 ## 2nd iteration
 ### Project requirements
-- A data pipeline having data source or data producer, message queue and data consumer was built after the 1st iteration.
+- A data pipeline having data source or data producer, event queue and data consumer was built after the 1st iteration.
-- In this 2nd iteration, additiona sub pipeline is goint to be added at the end of data consumer sub pipeline so that any business decision makers or data analysts could take advantage of information presented using graphs and metrics
+- In this 2nd iteration, additional sub pipeline is added at the end of data consumer sub pipeline so that any business decision makers or data analysts could take advantage of information presented using graphs and metrics

 ### Main goals
 - Adding a working sub pipeline for data visualization and monitoring.